Frankly My Dear

 Harper Davis

-Have you thought about how programming relates to machine learning?
+Have you thought about how simulation relates to wgsl?
 Adds another layer!

 Riley Martinez